bzinchenko/bpmnview/README.md

 * Arbitrary scaling and zooming view of most complex diagrams.
 * Support of raster and vector image output.
 * Batch processing of multiple BPMN files.
+* Simple API to create new BPMN models.
 * 100% Microsoft .NET managed solution.
 * Loyal open source license for private and commercial use.